spenhar/spenhar.github.io/_projects/004_thegrid.md

 ---

-Think Squarespace but with AI robots making smart design decisions for you and churning out a custom website as unique as your content.
-The promise was huge.
-Building it was even bigger.
-I was designing interfaces to simplify advanced engineering layout systems in a way that was stupid simple to use.
+Think Squarespace but with artificially intelligent design robots making decisions for you.
+I designed editing, creation, and publishing flows.
 Working on web-design intelligence lit my passion for creation tools.

 <!--more-->